The Reading Spree

 I prefer fiction and creative nonfiction works.
 I’m a sucker for science, fantasy, historical, political, satirical, absurdist, tragicomic, erotic, and mythological fiction; and essays, biographies, memoirs, diaries, epistolary, reportage/commentaries, and popular science for nonfiction books.

 My shelves used to be full of foreign/Western titles, but these days I have a nice mix of works by Filipino and foreign authors.
 (As it should be!)
-As long as a book in the genres stated above is written in Tagalog or English (because those are the languages I understand) or have translated editions in those languages, I’ll read it.
+As long as a book in the genres stated above is written in Tagalog or English (because those are the languages I understand) or has translated editions in those languages, I’ll read it.

 What genres do you avoid or say NO to?